(Last Update: 16.5.2021)

 No description added yet.

-The Finnish Orchid Society has been established in 1961.
+The society has been established in 1961.
 It works as a link between growers of tropical orchids as well as those more interested in exploring domestic hardy orchids.

-The membership journal of the society is called Orkidealehti.
+In 2017 we celebrated the 50th volume of our membership journal called Orkidealehti.
 It is published five times a year with ca. 44 pages, one of the issues being a more extensive double number.
 The journal is targeted to our members.
-Therefore, the emphasis is on its inspiring and useful contents about tropical and hardy orchids is targeted to our members, while not forgetting to take care of its scientific validity.
+Therefore, the emphasis is on its inspiring and practical contents about tropical and hardy orchids, but not forgetting its scientific validity.

 The web pages offer information about orchid growing and list a library of orchid books for our members to use.
-Our web store sells orchid related products like older issues of our orchid journal.
-In addition, for example, orchid excursions can be purchased and paid directly on the web.
-The membership management is web based.
-Our Facebook pages can be found here.
+Our web store sells orchid related products like older issues of the orchid journal, orchid excursions, memberships, and even orchid jewelries.